Harvard Catalyst Profiles

 Overview

-Emma-Louise "Emmilie" Aveling, PhD, MPhil, is a Research Scientist at the Harvard T.H.
+Emma-Louise "Emmilie" Aveling, PhD, MPhil, is a Lecturer on Health Research and Qualitative Methods at the Harvard T.H.
 Chan School of Public Health in the Department of Health Policy and Management.
 She specializes in applied qualitative research in the fields of global public health, community health and health care quality and safety.
 Her research focuses primarily on community-engaged and collaborative approaches to tackling health inequities and delivering high-quality, patient-centered health services.
 Dr. Aveling teaches several courses in qualitative research methods at the Harvard T.H.
 Chan School of Public Health.

 After working in a number of non-governmental social justice and social welfare organizations in the UK, Africa, Cambodia and Australia, Dr. Aveling decided to enter academic research.
 She trained in social, cultural and community psychology, ultimately earning a PhD in Social Psychology at the University of Cambridge.
 Dr. Aveling has previously held visiting appointments at The Healthcare Improvement Studies (THIS) Institute, at the University of Cambridge (UK), the National School of Public Health, Fiocruz (Rio de Janeiro, Brazil) and the Australian National University (Canberra, Australia).